GTN-Quebec/lom2mlr/documentation.md

 ##### FOAF URL

 Just as persons, organizations can have a FOAF URL.
-(Note: Should we look for SIOC as well?)
+Further investigation: we should also look for SIOC information.

     :::xml
     <lifeCycle>